oblac/jodd-site/content/doc/db/2+dbquery.md

 ## Configuration & Lazy initialization

 `DbQuery` initializes lazy.
-Creating an object still doesn\'t do anything with the database, therefore it can be configured as needed.
+Creating an object still doesn't do anything with the database, therefore it can be configured as needed.
 `DbQuery` initializes on first concrete database-related method.
 Therefore, setting the debug mode (and other config) must be done